Randyjp/ml_sl_models/README.md

 # Statistical and Machine learning models

-In this project I'm exploring sample data by applying the most popular classification, regression and clustering algorithms.
+In this project I'm exploring data by applying the most popular classification, regression and clustering algorithms.
 The main goal is getting exposure to as many models as I can to increase the scope of my ML/SL toolbox.

 ### Prerequisites